 Every department has a designated Faculty Study Abroad Ambassador.
 Utilize the FSAA to by providing them details of your program and encouraging them to share with others.
 The FSAA can also help get you air time in classes or departmental meetings, space on the departmental website, student clubs, and may have other suggestions for recruitment within your field.

-Using Facebook and Twitter, either through your profile or through a group or fan page that you create, can help to advertise to students you already know.
+Using social media platforms, either through your profile or through a group or fan page that you create, can help to advertise to students you already know.
 Occasionally these are good for getting past students or students who have already applied to get their friends interested.
 However, we've found that Facebook groups are most beneficial for keeping those who've applied interested and in touch with one another.

 - Post photos and videos related to the location or class to pique student interest.

 - Advertise information sessions, application deadlines, scholarship details, etc.

 - Once you have student applications, use Facebook to stay in touch with packing details, accommodation updates, and even transportation delays on the day of departure.

 - Provide information on any upcoming program events.